Azure/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Remove-AzureKeyVaultKey.md

 ```

 This command removes the key named ITSoftware from the key vault named Contoso permanently.
-This flag requires the user to have special 'purge' persmissions on the key vault.
+Executing this cmdlet requires the 'purge' permission, which must have been previously and explicitly granted to the user for this key vault.

 ### Example 4: Remove keys by using the pipeline operator
 ```